I'm available for mentoring iOS developers:

 Your company values professional growth–and shows it by covering conference expenses and budgeting team time for learning.

-You measure your project's real-world impact as seriously as your in-app metrics; whether in health goals, learning enrichment, or meaningful social interactions, you focus on helping people in their everyday walking-around lives.
+You measure your project's real-world impact as seriously as your in-app metrics; whether in health goals, learning enrichment, or miles of highway construction, you focus on helping people in their everyday walking-around lives.

 You can introduce me to once-junior devs who've grown into senior roles over their tenure at your company.